metinsenturk/flat_table/README.md

 ### How it Works?

 Basically, `flat_table` will look for each of the series in a dataframe to understand what type of data it contains.

 For every series, it creates a list of information on how to expand it.
 It will go into all dictionaries and all lists in all levels and expand them as rows and columns.
+Dictionary `keys` will be used for column names, and The `index` of the giden dataframe will be used for row expansion.

 If you want to see how the columns are mapped, you can use `flat_table.mapper` function to get all information about your columns in your original dataframe.
 For example, for the above table, the mapper function will provide the following table.

 |    | parent           | child         | type   | obj    |
 |---:|:-----------------|:--------------|:-------|:-------|